Add a cookie consent message to your website

 The first most popular format for a cookie message is a slide-in that appears from the corner at the bottom of a page.
 This is what it looks like:

-A message like this one pops up when a new visitor lands on your website and remains visible until they hit the ACCEPT button.
-Once they do, the banner will close and won’t be displayed to the same visitor unless they delete cookies on their browser.
+A message like this one pops up when a visitor lands on your website and remains visible until they hit the ACCEPT button.
+Once they do, the banner will close and won’t be displayed to the same person until the next visit or unless they delete cookies on their browser – depending on the targeting settings you choose.

 The second most popular option for a cookie consent message is a floating or sticky bar placed at the bottom of a webpage.
 Take this template as an example: